 Narrative Information

 The City of Enid annually assesses its progress in meeting goals outlined in the 2023-2027 Five-Year Consolidated Plan through development of the Consolidated Annual Performance Evaluation Report (CAPER).
 The CAPER provides an opportunity for the City to evaluate the performance of its programs and services and to determine whether adjustments to the current five-year goals are needed.
 The City looks to performance in a given year and trends over time to inform and calibrate future goals and outcomes.
 The City will continue to prioritize homeless prevention opportunities for low- to moderate- income families.
 Decreased and lack of adequate funding has impacted and will continue to negatively impact community development, economic development, and other services provided that depend greatly upon CDBG funding.
-The City of Enid will continue to work closely with the Community Development Support Association (CDSA) and other service-providing agencies in pursuing additional affordable housing opportunites.
+The City of Enid will continue to work closely with the Community Development Support Association (CDSA) and other service-providing agencies in pursuing additional affordable housing opportunities.

 CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)